Two racehorses died last weekend after suffering training injuries at Southland tracks, state officials said.

 At Santa Anita Park in Arcadia, Tailback was the 14th horse to die in racing or training-related incidents at Santa Anita this season.

 Racing at the track was suspended in late March in accordance with orders from the Los Angeles County Health Department because of the coronavirus outbreak.
-However, Santa Anita officials have submitted a written proposal to the department to resume live racing this Friday.
+However, Santa Anita officials have submitted a written proposal to the department to resume live racing as soon as possible.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: